learning-zone/azure-basics/README.md

 #### Q. What is the purpose of SQL Elastic Pools in Azure SQL Database?
 #### Q. How does Azure Cosmos DB ensure global distribution and availability?
 #### Q. What are some common use cases for Azure Database Migration Service?
+#### Q. A critical database server in Azure fails.
+How would you recover from this outage?
+#### Q. What does Azure SQL Federation mean?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>